stsvilik/jPath/README.md

 against an array of objects (i.e. *[ foo == bah] - will return rows where member foo has value bah).
 You can also have "deep" value comparing (i.e. obj[ foo.bah == "wow"] ).
 Now that you can do deep value comparing, you can also check for native properties such as "length" (i.e. obj( [ name.length > 3 ]) ).

+#### Using reserved words to compare

+JPath supports the use of 'null' and 'undefined' in conditions.
+So if you're traversing an array of objects where your object may NOT contain a member you can always write *[foo == undefined].

+#### What is not here

+- JPath does not support "select-all" syntax of XPATH that allowed you to find something anywhere in the XML document.
+This is too expensive in JavaScript.
+- JPath does not natively supports conditions that compare one data memeber against another, but this can be achieved using "a ? b" and the use of "this" in the custom comparator.

 API
 ---